surveyjs/survey-pdf/docs/Options-in-Constructor.md

     applyImageFit?: boolean;

 ### List of Affected Preferences
-Find more details about the available options in the below document sections that describe document preferences affected by corresponding options.
+Find more details about the available options that describe document preferences affected by corresponding options in the sections below.

 - [Page orientation](#orientation)
 - [Page format](#format)